gurinderskarwal/TestAutomation/README.md

 ## TestAutomation - Assigment

+# Cucumber Feature#
-# Cucumber Feature: Successfull user registration
+Successfull user registration
 # Scenarios:
   @Regression @smoketesting @p3
 # Scenario: user should not be able to register with invalid email